Charitable Remainder Trust (CRT)

 When you begin to consider ways to preserve your estate for retirement, when you are faced with a windfall that will result in substantial taxes, when you need to find ways to pass your IRA or other qualified retirement plan on to others, you may want to consider establishing a charitable remainder trust with the B'nai B'rith Foundation of the U.S. A charitable remainder trust (CRT) is a deferred charitable gift that is designed to let you commit funds for B'nai B'rith in the future while preserving your financial security now.
 A CRT is irrevocable and is established under IRS regulations to provide substantial financial, tax and estate planning advantages.

-Charitable Remainder Trust - Questions and Answers
+Charitable Remainder Trust - Frequently Asked Questions (FAQs)

 Q. Is it possible to contribute property to B'nai B'rith and still retain income from it for the rest of my life?